 The Best Stablecoins Right Now

 Not all stablecoins are created equal.
 With the number of stablecoins growing, it is good to have a grasp of the most useful and well anchored choices.
-Here are the best stablecoins right now:
+Here are the best stablecoins right now by market cap:

 1. Tether (USDT)

 So named because it “tethers” itself to the value of the USD, Tether is the most well-known stablecoin in the crypto world.
 It’s backed by gold, traditional currency and cash equivalents.

 Tether is also known for its security and smooth integration with crypto to fiat platforms.
 It is easily the largest stablecoin but it is also often considered the most risky due to its suspicious past.
 It was caught lying to the public by the New York Attorney general, saying that it held USD reserves matching 1:1 to the amount of USDT.
 It was forced to reveal the composition of its true reserves soon after.

 USD Coin is a stablecoin backed by Coinbase, the world’s biggest bitcoin broker and largest exchange holder of bitcoin.

 3. Binance USD (BUSD)

 Not to be outdone, crypto exchange Binance also released a Binance USD, which is pegged 1:1 to the U.S. dollar.
 BUSD is on the Binance Smart Chain (BSC) network, an alternative to Ethereum.
 BUSD is commonly used in the decentralized finance scene on BSC and to trade between BSC cryptos.

 4. True USD (TUSD)

 True USD (also represented as “TrueUSD”) is 100% backed by the U.S. dollar and is 1 of the most liquid stablecoins on the market.